akltech/Object-Detection/README.md

 In general, it's difficult for Cascade Classifiers to detect shapes in noisy images.
 Noise is random brightness or color in an image; it results from light in an image that a camera cannot capture.
 For this reason, blurring a photo may improve detection accuracy.
   <br></p>
-In figure 1, a noisy sky image resulted in poor object detection; instead of boxes around the clouds, the algorithm detected the noise.
-More accurate detection will occur by removing the noise with a blur filter, as shown in the last photo of figure 1.
+In figure 1, a noisy sky image resulted in poor object detection; the algorithm detected the noise and failed to find the clouds.
+The detection will be more accurate when you remove the noise by blurring the image, such as in the last photo of figure 1.

-<br></p>
 <p float="left">
   <img src="https://github.com/akltech/Vehicle-Detection/blob/93899e8dfa69af52daee7c07d4a1fb59f53ccd99/Images/sky%20with%20a%20lot%20of%20noise.jpg" width="300" />
   <img src="https://github.com/akltech/Vehicle-Detection/blob/93899e8dfa69af52daee7c07d4a1fb59f53ccd99/Images/result.jpg" width="300" />